top of page

 Georgina Palmer is a New Zealand composer, currently in her third year of study at the Melbourne Conservatorium of Music.
 Her notable career highlights to date include winning the 2020 SOUNZ NZCF Choral Composition Competition, winning the 2022 Audrey Reid Orchestra Composition Prize, having a work performed by the National Youth Brass Band of NZ, and having a work performed in the Celebrating Global Harmony Through Music concert at Carnegie Hall in December 2022.
 Most recently, she was the Emerging Composer for the 2023 At The World's Edge Classical Music Festival in Queenstown, NZ.
 Scroll down to read her full biography.

-Georgina Palmer is a New Zealand composer, currently in her third year of tertiary composition study at the Melbourne Conservatorium of Music.
+Georgina Palmer is a 21-year-old New Zealand composer, currently in her third year of tertiary composition study at the Melbourne Conservatorium of Music.

 In October 2023, Georgina attended the fortnight-long AWE (At the World’s Edge) classical music festival in Queenstown, New Zealand as the Emerging Composer-In-Residence.
 After being selected for the residency in May that year, she composed a new work – Maramataka – for French Horn, violin and cello under the mentorship of prominent New Zealand composer Salina Fisher (via Zoom).
 The work was debuted at the festival by acclaimed London-based French Horn player Ben Goldscheider, along with the festival’s Emerging Artists Lorna Zhang (violin) and Damon Herlihy-O’Brien (cello).
 She regards her time at the festival as one of the most important experiences of her blossoming composing career to date, given the wealth of networking and personal development opportunities that came with the residency.